sempare/sempare-delphi-template-engine/README.md

 There should be no platform specific restrictions.

+## Installation: Delphinus-Support

+The Sempare Template Engine for Delphi can be installed via the [Delphinus](https://github.com/Memnarch/Delphinus) package manager.

+This will add the *src* folder to the search path so you can start working immediately.

 ### Using the Sempare Templating Engine in your Delphi project

 Start by adding the *src* folder to the Delphi search path.
 Otherwise, there are some projects you can use: